reactioncommerce/catalyst/styleguide/src/sections/LocalDevelopment.md

   - reaction_node_modules:/opt/reaction/src/node_modules # do not link node_modules in, and persist it between dc up runs
 + - /{Path-to-your-local-repo}/catalyst/package/dist:/opt/reaction/src/node_modules/@reactioncommerce/catalyst
 ```
+- Remove the `"@reactioncommerce/catalyst"` line from the project's `package.json` file.
 - Next, run `docker-compose up -d` like normal to access the app in your browser and test it.

-**Be sure to remove and not commit the added line from `docker-compose.yml` when you are done testing.**
+**Be sure to remove and not commit the added line from `docker-compose.yml` and the removed line from `package.json` when you are done testing.**